hikalkan/old-hobby-projects/README.md

 # old-hobby-projects

-Projects done as hobby in the high scholl &amp; university days
+Projects done as hobby in the high scholl &amp; university days.
+Mostly coded in Turkish :)